Italian fascism: Totalitarianism

+However, despite ideological totalitarianism, the king of Italy, Victor Emmanuel III, still held legal authourity over Mussolini in that he was able to both appoint and dismiss the Prime Minister.

 American journalist H. R. Knickerbocker wrote in 1941: "Mussolini's Fascist state is the least terroristic of the three totalitarian states.
 The terror is so mild in comparison with the Soviet or Nazi varieties, that it almost fails to qualify as terroristic at all."
 As example he described an Italian journalist friend who refused to become a fascist.
 He was fired from his newspaper and put under 24-hour surveillance, but otherwise not harassed; his employment contract was settled for a lump sum and he was allowed to work for the foreign press.
 Knickerbocker contrasted his treatment with the inevitable torture and execution under Stalin or Hitler, and stated "you have a fair idea of the comparative mildness of the Italian kind of totalitarianism".

 However, since World War II historians have noted that in Italy's colonies Italian fascism displayed extreme levels of violence.
 The deaths of one-tenth of the population of the Italian colony of Libya occurred during the fascist era, including from the use of gassings, concentration camps, starvation and disease; and in Ethiopia during the Second Italo-Ethiopian War and afterwards by 1938 a quarter of a million Ethiopians had died.